Board of Directors

 Prior to founding Bloom Energy, KR Sridhar was Director of the Space Technologies Laboratory (STL) at the University of Arizona where he was also a professor of Aerospace and Mechanical Engineering.
 Under his leadership, STL won several nationally competitive contracts to conduct research and development for Mars exploration and flight experiments to Mars.
 KR has served as an advisor to NASA and has led major consortia of industry, academia, and national labs.
 His work for the NASA Mars program to convert Martian atmospheric gases to oxygen for propulsion and life support was recognized by Fortune Magazine, where he was cited as "one of the top five futurists inventing tomorrow, today."
 As one of the early pioneers in green tech, KR also serves as a strategic limited partner at Kleiner Perkins Caufield & Byers and as a special advisor to New Enterprise Associates.
 He has also served on many technical committees, panels and advisory boards and has several publications and patents.
 KR received his bachelor’s degree in Mechanical Engineering with Honors from the University of Madras (now called NIT, Trichy), India, as well as his master’s degree in Nuclear Engineering and Ph.D. in Mechanical Engineering from the University of Illinois, Urbana-Champaign.

-Eddy Zervigon is a Principal at Alta Loma Energy.
-On the Bloom Energy board, he represents Morgan Stanley's interests as he was Managing Director in the Principal Investments Group for fourteen years.
-Prior to joining Morgan Stanley, he was a Certified Public Accountant at Coopers and Lybrand.
-He currently is a director of Stadium Capital and Bloom Energy.
+Eddy Zervigon is currently a Special Advisor at Riverside Management Group, a boutique merchant bank.
+Previously he was a Managing Member of Alta Loma Energy and a Managing Director in the Principal Investments Group at Morgan Stanley for fourteen years, and a Certified Public Accountant at Coopers and Lybrand.
+He is currently a director of DigitalGlobe (NYSE: "DGI") and Bloom Energy.
 He previously was a director of TVN Entertainment, MMC Theatres, Impsat Fiber Networks and Stadium Capital.
 Eddy has a Bachelor of Accountancy degree and master's degree in Tax from Florida International University and a MBA from the Amos Tuck School of Business at Dartmouth College.